connext/documentation/docs/Developers/sdk/sdk-quickstart.md

 # SDK Quickstart

 The Connext SDK allows developers to interact with the Connext protocol in standard Node.js or web environments.
-This quickstart will show you how to build on top of Connext using the TypeScript SDK.
+This quickstart will go through how to build on top of Connext using the TypeScript SDK.

-This example (and others) can be found in our xApp Starter Kit, under `src/sdk-interactions`.
+These examples (and others) can be found in our xApp Starter Kit, under `src/sdk-interactions`.

 [xApp Starter Kit](https://github.com/connext/xapp-starter/)